OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 }
 ```

----
----

 #### getEntities() → {[Entities](/javascript/api/outlook/office.entities)}

 Gets the entities found in the selected item's body.

 > [!NOTE]
-> This method is not supported in Outlook on iOS or Android.
+> This method is not supported in Outlook for iOS or Outlook for Android.

 ##### Requirements